 What Are Their Main Differences?

-These two words are the same as each other in many ways, but they are used in different environments.
+These two words are similar in many ways, but they are used in different environments.
 The first and main difference between 'either' and 'too' is that 'either' is used with negative verbs, while 'too' is used with affirmative verbs.
-Also, they are different in their grammatical functions too.
+Also, they are different in their grammatical functions.

 "Which color should I paint the walls?" "